Realizing graphene-like Dirac cones in triangular boron sheets by chemical functionalization†

-The most important feature in graphene is its unique Dirac cone, which closely connects with many novel properties.
-However, this type of Dirac cones are rare and difficult to be realized in non-group Ⅳ two-dimensional (2D) materials.
-In this work, we have theoretically designed a family of triangular B3X (X = H, F, Cl) monolayers with graphene-like Dirac cones in terms of constituent atomic orbitals, as well as high thermal stability.
-Furthermore, based on the idea of effective charge transfer, we have uncovered the key mechanism for the realization of graphene-like Dirac cones with a concise bond distributions model, which is valid for the 2D boron based materials with single Dirac cone and double Dirac cones.
-Our results offer new insights into the design of 2D boron based Dirac semimetals by chemical adsorption, which may stimulate the development of 2D boron research.
+The most important feature in graphene is its unique Dirac cone, which is closely associated with many novel properties.
+However, this type of Dirac cone is rare and difficult to realize in non-group-IV two-dimensional (2D) materials.
+In this work, we have theoretically designed a family of triangular B3X (X = H, F, and Cl) monolayers with graphene-like Dirac cones in terms of constituent atomic orbitals and high thermal stability.
+Furthermore, based on the idea of effective charge transfer, we have uncovered the key mechanism for the realization of graphene-like Dirac cones with a concise bond distribution model, which is valid for the 2D boron-based materials with a single Dirac cone and double Dirac cones.
+Our results offer new insights into the design of 2D boron-based Dirac semimetals by chemical adsorption, which may stimulate the development of 2D boron research.